null Skip to main content

 Conclusion

 Neck strain lifting weights doesn’t have to be part of your fitness journey.
 You can completely stop it if you know more about what causes it and have the right tools.
-You can change the way you lift by doing small things like improving your form, adding warm-up drills, and using the Fightsense neck harness for focused training.
+You can change the way you lift by doing small things like improving your form and using the Fightsense neck harness for focused training.

 Lifting weights shouldn't hurt your neck or make you feel less confident in the gym.
 Invest in your safety, work out your neck, and take charge of your success.
 Long-term success is all about taking care of yourself over time.
 That way, you'll not only get stronger, but also better.